Constitutie van de Postunie van de Staten van het Amerikaanse Werelddeel, Spanje en Portugal

 En fe de lo cual los Representantes Plenipotenciarios de los Gobiernos de los Países miembros han firmado la presente Constitución en la ciudad de Santiago, capital de la República de Chile, a los veintiséis días del mes de Noviembre del año mil novecientos setenta y uno.

-Los que suscriben, Representantes Plenipotenciarios de los gobiernos de los países miembros de la Unión Postal de las Américas, España y Portugal, adoptan, de común acuerdo, el presente Reglamento General, en virtud de lo dispuesto en el artículo 17, párrafo 2 de la Constitución, con el fin de asegurar su aplicación y el funcionamiento de la Unión.
+Los que suscriben, Representantes Plenipotenciarios de los gobiernos de los países y territorios miembros de la Unión Postal de las Américas, España y Portugal, adoptan, de común acuerdo, el presente Reglamento General, en virtud de lo dispuesto en el artículo 18, párrafo 2 de la Constitución, con el fin de asegurar su aplicación y el funcionamiento de la Unión.

 I